 Note on Sampling Error in the Consumer Price Index

-it is based upon a sample of retail prices and not the complete universe of all
+upon a sample of retail prices and not the complete universe of all prices.
+BLS calculates

-Estimates for Price Changes in the Consumer Price Index, January-December 2013”.
+Price Changes in the Consumer Price Index, January-December 2013."
+These data are

 Calculating Index Changes

-and are computed according to the standard formula for compound growth rates.
+computed according to the standard formula for compound growth rates.
+These data indicate

 Index Point Change